DMNihal65/job_tracker_ai/README.md

 - Track job applications in Notion
 - Generate connection messages for LinkedIn
 - Search for company employees on LinkedIn
+- Option to use default credentials with password protection

+## Default Credentials

+The application includes an option to use default credentials for quick setup:

+1. Check the "Use Default Credentials" option in the sidebar
+2. Enter the password when prompted
+3. The application will automatically configure the Gemini API and Notion integration

+This is useful for demonstration purposes or for users who don't have their own API keys.

 ## Deployment on Streamlit Cloud